This NFL season ushered in a new era for African American quarterbacks - KTVZ

 The No. 1 overall pick in the 2019 NFL draft was Kyler Murray.
 Jameis Winston led the league in passing yards this season, with 5,109.
 Right behind him was Dak Prescott, with 4,902.

-Lamar Jackson is seen as the favorite to win the MVP on Saturday at NFL Honors, and he’s not the only African American quarterback in the conversation.
-Wilson, Mahomes and Deshaun Watson are also some of the top candidates.
+Lamar Jackson was unanimously voted NFL MVP at NFL Honors, becoming the second-youngest person to receive the award.
+And Jackson wasn’t the only African American quarterback in the conversation.
+Wilson, Mahomes and Deshaun Watson were some of the top candidates.
 They all led their teams to the divisional round of this season’s playoffs.

 And they could dominate the NFL for years to come.
 Jackson (23), Mahomes (24) and Watson (24) are all under 25 years old.
 Which is why the 2019 season has been known as “the year of the black quarterback.”